footballhead/pre-ablo/README.md

       * `mpqadd`
   * A script run on every commit and tag, stored in [.gitlab-ci.yml](.gitlab-ci.yml).
 This
       * Downloads a release of ddraw.dll  and puts it into the release folder
-      * Downloads a release of the launcher and puts it into the release folder
-      * Copiess the missing DirectPlay DLL
+      * Copies our custom dplay.dll with the patches
       * Adds all missing graphics to the MPQ
-      * Adds all patches to the release
       * Exposes the release as a downloadable artifact

 All releases must come from the CI/CD pipeline.
-Not only is it convenient, but it's reproducible.
+Not only is it convenient and it's reproducible, but it also acts as a file host.